AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/mysql-tab.md

 ![Galera log](../../assets/tools/observation-for-adobe-commerce/mysql-tab-6.jpg)

-The **[!UICONTROL Galera log]** frame shows counts of particular signals from the MySQL logs concerning [!DNL Galera] nodes, their states, and the state changes of the [!DNL Galera] cluster.
+The **[!UICONTROL Galera log]** frame shows the counts of particular signals from the MySQL logs concerning [!DNL Galera] nodes, their states, and the state changes of the [!DNL Galera] cluster.

 * '%1047 WSREP has not yet prepared node for application use%') as 'node_not_prep_for_use'
 * '%\[ERROR\] WSREP: Failed to read from: wsrep_sst_xtrabackup-v2%') as 'xtrabackup_read_fail'